 If the Director wants the characters to suffer a bit, then some miscommunication between the staff at the airport and the staff at the hotel can occur, leading to all kinds of entanglements.
-For instance, the airport contacts the hotel when the characters are out on the town, and then the hotel staff will mishear the message or forget to deliver it, or once the characters get the message they go out to the airport again, but can't get hold of any staff who can find their belongings.
-The luggage might have been sent to the wrong address by taxi or so on.
+For instance, the airport contacts the hotel when the characters are out on the town, and then the hotel staff will mishear the message or forget to deliver it, or once the characters get the message they go out to the airport again, but can't get in touch with any staff who can find their belongings.
+The luggage might have been sent to the wrong address by taxi or some other mishap.